Desiders/froodi/froodi/README.md

 - **Finalization**: Some dependencies, like database connections, need not only to be created but also carefully released.
 Many frameworks lack this essential feature
 - **Ergonomic**: Simple API
 - **Speed**: Dependency resolving as fast as the speed of light thanks to the Rust
-- **Integration**: The popular frameworks for building web applications is supported out of the box
+- **Integration**: The popular frameworks for building applications is supported out of the box (axum, dptree)
 - **Safe**: 100% safe Rust (no unsafe used)

 # Quickstart